hipaa-compliant-nextjs-2026.html

 A few specifics:

-httpOnly,secure, andsameSite: 'strict'explicitly set.
-Don't assume. - Session expiry— HIPAA's Automatic Logoff standard (§164.312(a)(2)(iii)) requires that sessions terminate after a defined period of inactivity.
+2. Session expiry -- HIPAA's Automatic Logoff standard (§164.312(a)(2)(iii)) requires that sessions terminate after a defined period of inactivity.
 The number isn't prescribed, but 15 minutes is the industry standard for clinical applications.
 Wire up an inactivity timer in your layout.
 I usually build this as a custom hook that fires a server action to invalidate the session.

-otplibor lean on an identity provider like Auth0 or Clerk that has MFA baked in and will sign a BAA. - Audit logging of auth events— Every login, failed login, and logout needs to be logged with a timestamp and user identifier.
+4. Audit logging of auth events -- Every login, failed login, and logout needs to be logged with a timestamp and user identifier.
 Every single one.

 ---